Write a Python program for Linear search.

 statement(s)

-and will execute statement(s) only if the test expression is True
+Here, the program evaluates the test expression and will execute statement(s) only if the test expression is True.

-If the test expression is False
+If the test expression is False, the statement(s) is not executed.

-statement is indicated by the indentation.
+In Python, the body of the if statement is indicated by the indentation.
 The body starts with an indentation and the first unindented line marks the end.

-Python interprets non-zero values as True
+Python interprets non-zero values as True.
+None and 0 are interpreted as False.

 Python print()